 Are you ready to go solar in PA?
 While many homeowners appreciate the concept of clean energy, they might hesitate at solar installation costs!
-In turn, it’s not unusual for property owners to wonder, is it worth it to go solar in PA?
+In turn, it’s not unusual for property owners to wonder, is solar worth it in PA?

 While every homeowner needs to decide on this for themselves, some expert advice can help!
 Check out some vital information about solar panel installation in Pennsylvania, including pros and cons.
 Then, discuss this information with a solar energy contractor as needed to help decide if it's a good idea to go solar in PA for your property.

-First note some reasons why Pennsylvania solar makes sense for almost every homeowner.
+First, note some reasons why Pennsylvania solar in 2023 makes sense for almost every homeowner.
 Next, consider how these reasons stack up against your solar energy system costs!

 Your cost for going solar depends on the panels you choose, and how many.
 However, most state residents might pay between $12,000 and $17,000 for a solar installation.
 Also, note that federal solar tax credits, rebates, and other such incentives can lower that price significantly!
 To note if solar is worth the investment, consider some added factors:

 Unfortunately, Pennsylvania does not currently offer a property tax exemption for solar panels.
 In turn, you might face increased property tax costs if those panels improve your home’s value.
-However, Pennsylvania has offered state rebates for solar panel installation.
+However, Pennsylvania has offered state rebates for solar panel installation in PA.

 Consequently, your solar installation might be less costly than you think!
 Federal tax credits also make solar far less costly than you might assume.
 If you have questions about property taxes, rebates, or financial incentives, consult a solar installer.